Ajithbalakrishnan/Stream-Video-from-RPi-Camera-to-Any-PC---Using-Python-Sockets/README.md

 2.find ip addresss of both devices.

-3.copy the ip address of serves in code.
+3.copy the ip address of server in both code.

 4.Run server code first